xavidelamo/mgci-docs/docs/source/sepal.rst

 A SEPAL module is divided into two main sections:

+- Process drawers: where you can find the steps or sections that are designed to be used to accomplish the goal of the module.
+The MGCI module has therefore four main steps, and the index will be calculated based on the user inputs:

+  - Area of interest selection
+  - Mountain descriptor
+  - Vegetation descriptor
+  - MGCI results

 - Help drawers: used to describe the tool, objectives and give a background about how it was developed.

   - About:
-  - Source code: the module was developed under a MIT licence, which means that the development is freely accessible and the code is public.
+  - Source code: the module was developed under an MIT license, which means that the development is freely accessible and the code is public.
 It will link you to the GitHub repository of the module.
   - Wiki: it will point to the latest documentation.
 If you have any problems, this is the place where you can start learning the workflow and features of the module.
   - Bug report: no tool is perfect and we are not exempt from bugs, fortunately, our team is always aware and constat alert to fix anything that is supposed to work well, so this section can be used to report any unexpected result or behavior.
 To report an error please follow the `contribution guidelines <https://github.com/dfguerrerom/sepal_mgci/blob/master/CONTRIBUTE.md>`_.

-- Process drawers: where you can find the steps or sections that are designed to be used to accomplish the goal of the module.
-The MGCI module has therefore four main steps, and the index will be calculated based on the user inputs:

-  - Area of interest selection
-  - Mountain descriptor
-  - Vegetation descriptor
-  - MGCI results

 Area of interest (AOI)